rackerlabs/rackspace-how-to/content/rackspace-email/email-spoofing-best-practices.md

 Scammers alter different sections of an email to disguise who is the *actual* sender of the message.
 To view the following properties, you must open the **email headers** of a message that you suspect has been spoofed.
 Following are some examples of spoofed properties:

-- **FROM** boss@companyexample.com - This appears to come from a legitimate source on any spoofed message.
+- **FROM** boss@companyexample.com - This appears to come from a legitimate source on a spoofed message.

-- **REPLY-TO** - This can also be spoofed, but a lazy scammer will leave the actual **REPLY-TO** address.
-If you see a different sending address here, the email might have been spoofed.
+- **REPLY-TO** - This can also be spoofed, but a lazy scammer might leave the actual **REPLY-TO** address.
+If you see a different sending address here, the email might have been spoofed. m

-- **RETURN-PATH** - This can also be spoofed, but a lazy scammer will leave the actual **RETURN-PATH** address.
+- **RETURN-PATH** - This can also be spoofed, but a lazy scammer might leave the actual **RETURN-PATH** address.
 If you see a different sending address here, the email might have been spoofed.

 - **SOURCE IP** address or “X-ORIGIN” address - This is typically more difficult to alter but it is possible.

-These first three properties can be easily altered by using settings in your Microsoft Outlook, Gmail, Hotmail, or other email software.
-The fourth property above, IP address, can also be altered, but usually requires more sophisticated user knowledge to make a false IP address convincing.
+The first three properties can be easily altered by using settings in your Microsoft Outlook, Gmail, Hotmail, or other email software.
+The fourth property, IP address, can also be altered, but usually requires more sophisticated user knowledge to make a false IP address convincing.

-In the following example, it appears that the recipient has received a message from their office assistant, requesting money.
+In the following example, it appears that the recipient has received a message from their office assistant requesting money.

 <img src="{% asset_path rackspace-email/email-spoofing-explained/from_assistant.png %}" />

 The **subject** line should alert you immediately.
 This user should contact their assistant through another form of communication to confirm that they did not send this message.
-Next, you will want to discover who actually sent the message by opening the message headers.
+Next, you want to discover who actually sent the message by opening the message headers.
 It should look similar to the following:

 <img src="{% asset_path rackspace-email/email-spoofing-explained/reply_to.png %}" />

 In this message header snippet, we see that the **From:** field shows the message being sent from **"Assistant"\<assistant@yourdomainexample.com\>**.
 However, we can also see that the **REPLY-TO:** field lists *spoofer@scam.com*.
-That is a clear cut example of a spoofed message.
+That is a clear example of a spoofed message.

-You should blacklist any address you find in the **REPLY-TO**, **RETURN-PATH**, and **SOURCE IP** field that is not an email address or IP address from which you normally receive mail.
+You should blacklist any address that you find in the **REPLY-TO**, **RETURN-PATH**, and **SOURCE IP** field that is not an email address or IP address from which you normally receive mail.

 For more information on viewing and understanding email headers, see [View and read Rackspace email headers](/how-to/view-and-read-rackspace-email-headers).

 ### Combat spoofing

 User education is the first line of defense against these types of attacks.
-If a user receives a spoofed message:
+If a user receives a spoofed message, they should perform the following tasks:

  - Blacklist any email address or IP address listed in the **REPLY-TO**, **RETURN-PATH**, or **SOURCE IP** that you have determined to be fraudulent.
-See [Blacklist addresses, domains, and IP addresses in Rackspace Email](/how-to/blacklist-addresses-domains-and-ips-in-rackspace-email-webmail/) for instructions.
+For instructions, see [Blacklist addresses, domains, and IP addresses in Rackspace Email](/how-to/blacklist-addresses-domains-and-ips-in-rackspace-email-webmail/).
  - Immediately [change the password of your email account](/how-to/change-rackspace-email-mailbox-password) if you or your users provided that information at any point.
  - Alert the rest of your business to the situation.